SteveBarnett/Remixing/_thinking/the-three-uhds.md

 ---

 Although the direct path, starting at the **good(s)** is ideal, I often find it difficult.
 I get really stuck on the **should**.
 However, I find that when I really accept the **should**, suddenly it becomes easy to let it go, and move on to the **could**.
 Hmm! 🤔

+---

+Over the years, I've found I'm noticing more and more the many causes and conditions that lead to my qualities, behaviours, thoughts, judgements.
+I've been noticing the **could** aspect more this year, especially in the last few months (Winter 2024).
+That has helped me notice the **should** aspect more, and how the root is essentially the same.